voxel51/fiftyone/docs/source/integrations/labelbox.rst

     However, you can pass `cleanup=True` to delete all information associated with the run from the backend after the annotations are downloaded.
+    Specifically, it will delete the project, data rows, and ontology associated with this annotation run.

 You can use the optional `dest_field` parameter to override the task's label schema and instead load annotations into different field name(s) of your